mozilla/addon-sdk/packages/addon-kit/docs/tabs.md

 Listeners are passed the `tab` object that triggered the event.

-All the tabs and lists of tabs emit following event:
+All the tabs and lists of tabs emit following events:

 ### open ###
 Event emitted when a new tab is open.